davidgiven/cpmish/README.md

 terms of the General Public License version 1.
 See the [third_party/zsdos/COPYING](third_party/zsdos/COPYING) file for more details.

+Exception: the contents of the `third_party/libstb` directory contains a copy of the libstb utility lobrary, mostly written by Sean Barrett.
+This is available under a combination public domain/Expat license.
+See the [third_party/libstb/COPYING](third_party/libstb/COPYING) file for more details.

 **Important note:** Because of the presence of the GPLd ZSDOS, this distribution as a whole must be treated as if it's distributable under the terms of the GPL.
 If that's a problem, swap out ZSDOS with a different BDOS